travigd/documentation/introduction/competing-consumers.md

 on ack messages=10 //checkpoint written
 ```

 Understanding how checkpointing works and paying careful attention to the behavior of your stream can help reduce server workload and help prevent receiving too many repeated messages in the case of a server failover.
-On a stream receiving <!-- correct? --> few messages the above settings are fine.
+On a stream receiving few messages the above settings are fine.
 On a stream receiving a few hundred or thousand messages per second these values need to be significantly higher.
 A general rule of thumb is the maximum should be 1-5 seconds of message throughput.

 > [!NOTE]
 > The checkpoints themselves are stored in streams and are often recycled quickly.
 For this reason it is generally recommended that you occasionally run a scavenge process on your servers if using competing consumers.